davidlamorski/pimp-ale-stuff/cloud-connect-vpn-server.md

             -keyout oxo-connect-CA.key -out oxo-connect-CA.crt
 ```

 Copy the generated file oxo-connect-CA.crt to your Windows-PC.
-That can be done on your PC using PowerShell or Cmd and the command line
+That can be done on your PC using PowerShell or Cmd and the following command line
 (replace linux-ip-address with the IP of your Linux machine, pscp ccvpn@80.81.82.83:~/ca...):
 ```
 pscp ccvpn@linux-ip-address:~/ca/oxo-connect-CA.crt "$env:USERPROFILE\Downloads"